rory81/growing_funds/README.md

 Any fields that have an asterisk are obligated and will raise an error:

 <em>Standard Errors</em>
-- Fill in these fields or this field is required , if obligated fields are empty
+- Fill in these fields or this field is required, if obligated fields are empty
 - Select an item in the list, if no category has been selected

 Some fields needed extra help to validate and were customised: